melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 one for the NWFSC WCGBT survey data and one for the SWFSC groundfish ecology survey data.

-###Additional Specifications
+### Additional Specifications

 Selectivity was specified using the double normal parameterization within Stock Synthesis for all fleets.
 The recreational PC and PR fleets applied three time blocks for selectivity:  1875 - 2001, 2002 - 2016, - 2017 - 2020.
-All commercial fleet selectivity was constant across model years 1875 - 2020,
+All commercial fleet selectivity was constant across model years 1875 - 2020.

 <!--The commercial selectivity applied two time blocks for selectivity: 1875 - 2008 and 2009 - 2020.
 The commercial selectivity block from 1875 - 2008  was fixed to be asymptotic, while the selectivity block from  2009 - 2020was allowed to be dome-shaped.
 The recreational fleet selectivity was constant across the model years, 1875 - 2020, and fixed to be asymptotic, although dome-shape selectivity was explored during model development.
 Annual recruitment deviations started in `r `min(model$recruitpars$Yr)`.